jkrrv/ScripturNum/README.md

 Like a nasturtium, but tastier.

 This is a PHP Library intended for working with scripture references.
 It can parse text-based scripture references, and can express passages of scripture in only 32 bits (31, actually), which allows a scripture range to be stored in a single unsigned integer in most DBs.

-## License

-Don't break laws.
-Otherwise, use this however you want at your own risk.
-The contributors take no responsibility for your behavior or what may occur when you use this code.

-If you expand or improve this API, you *must* at least *consider* submitting a pull request.

 ## Installation